DevashishPrasad/CascadeTabNet/Table Structure Recognition/README.md

 <!--![Lines](https://github.com/DevashishPrasad/CascadeTabNet/blob/master/Table%20Structure%20Recognition/images/lines_detected.PNG)-->

 As we can observe the lines are very well detected but multiples lines are detected at the same location.So, further postprocessing is applied to remove the detection of multiple lines.

+### 3. Text Detection
+For text Detection, you can use [this](https://github.com/AyanGadpal/TextTron-Lightweight-text-detector)